Whole30 Blackened Shrimp Tacos

 Notes

-Store leftover shrimp separately from the toppings in an airtight container in the refrigerator for up to 2 days.
-Reheat shrimp quickly in a hot skillet for 60 seconds rather than microwaving to preserve texture.
-The blackening spice blend can be made up to 2 weeks ahead and stored in a sealed jar.
-For a spicier kick, double the cayenne or add a dash of hot sauce that is Whole30-compliant, such as Tabasco original.
+Storage: Store leftover shrimp separately from the toppings in an airtight container in the refrigerator for up to 2 days.
+Reheat shrimp in a hot skillet for 1 to 2 minutes rather than microwaving to preserve the texture.
+The mango slaw and aioli can be prepped up to a day in advance and stored separately.
+Spice level: The blackening blend as written gives a medium heat.
+Reduce or omit the cayenne for a milder version, or double it if you love serious heat.

-• Swap mango for pineapple for a more tropical flavor profile
+• Swap mango for pineapple for a slightly more tart, tropical slaw

 Frequently Asked Questions